Difference Between United Kingdom, Great Britain and England Flags

 Source: World Map

 Popularly known as the UK, the United Kingdom is a constitutional monarchy and parliamentary democracy.
-It describes the political unit of England, Wales, Scotland and Northern Ireland.
-Although these countries have their own government and autonomies, they are not sovereign nations.
+It describes the political unit of England, Wales, Scotland, and Northern Ireland.
+Although these countries have their own governments and autonomies, they are not sovereign nations.

 Differences between England Flag and UK Flag

-There are various categories in which we can have a detailed England flag vs UK flag comaprison.
+There are various categories in which we can have a detailed England flag vs UK flag comparison.
 Here’s a table comparing the differences between the England Flag and the UK Flag:

 CategoryEngland FlagUK Flag (Union Jack)